ItalianJedi/Tonys_Music/README.md

 Added SASS nesting to the project.

+Added SASS mixins to the project.

 Added SASS partials to the project.
   -main: where all the imports go
+  -mixins: added mixins to the artists.scss
   -base: base styles
   -artists: artists modules
   -variables: where I declare my variables